 In case you need to smoothen particularly tough wrinkles, the iron can deliver a powerful jet of steam that aggressively takes out all the creases.
 And like other high-end models, this one can be used vertically for touch-ups on the drapes or clothes on the hangers.

 Last but not least, we all know that design plays an important role no matter what type of appliance we buy.
-People often tend to buy not only functional but also stylish and easy-to-use appliances, and the BLACK+DECKER Vitessa can meet these requirements.
-Fitted with a soft grip handle, it makes the ironing process convenient with no fatigue in your wrist.
+People often tend to buy not only functional but also stylish and easy-to-use appliances, and the BLACK+DECKER Vitessa meets these requirements.
+Fitted with a soft grip handle, it makes the ironing process convenient, with no fatigue in your wrist.

 Safety Comes First

 One of the most important aspects users also pay attention to when choosing steam irons is the safety of use.
-Luckily, this model from BLACK+DECKER can provide you with peace of mind during use and afterward.
-This iron features a 3-way auto shut-off capability that switches the unit off automatically after 8 minutes of non-use or after 30 seconds if it's left on its side.
-An extra stable heel rest with a place for the retractable cord also adds to the safety of use and prevents the device from an accidental tip-over.
+Luckily, with this model, you can have peace of mind not only during use but also afterward.
+The iron features a 3-way auto shut-off capability that switches the unit off automatically after 8 minutes of non-use or after 30 seconds if it's left on its side.
+An extra stable heel rest with a place for the retractable cord also adds to the safety of use, preventing the device from an accidental tip-over.

 Additionally, the manufacturer has equipped the Vitessa iron with an auto-cleaning system that keeps it at peak performance.
 Once you decide to clean the iron, you just need to press a single button in order to remove scale build-up and other dirt that occasionally accumulates inside.

 To sum it all up, the BLACK+DECKER Vitessa Advanced Steam Iron is very easy to operate and hold.
 It boasts a soft grip handle that makes any ironing job easier.